-Funds generated by operations were \$440 million in the first quarter of 2017, compared to \$407 million in the same period in 2016.
+Funds generated by operations (see the Non-GAAP and Additional GAAP Measures section of this MD&A) were \$330 million in the second quarter and \$770 million in the first half of 2017, \$25 million and \$58 million higher than the same periods in 2016.
 The increase was mainly as a result of continued capital expenditure and rate base growth in our Utilities.